Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Methods

 Even though the simulation associates all subhaloes with host groups, these host groups may not suffice to be a cluster environment.
 Hence, we use a sorting algorithm to match each galaxy to the nearest cluster.
 The algorithm is applied to all subhaloes and matches them to our selected clusters.
 This way, we can ensure that the selected galaxies are paired with their true closest cluster within the box, instead of only relative to the set of chosen galaxies.
 We calculate the point-to-point distance in a periodic box.
-At the end of Algorithm \ref{alg:galaxy_distances} in Appendix~\ref{apx:distance_alg}, we have calculated the distance between each subhalo and its closest cluster, while logging the index of its home cluster.
-During implementation steps in later sections, we normalise the distance by the $R_{200,\rm mean}$ of the host cluster.
+Algorithm \ref{alg:galaxy_distances} in Appendix~\ref{apx:distance_alg} takes in cluster and subhalo positions in 3 dimensions and calculates the distance-to-closest cluster for each subhalo.
+The calculated distance is one dimensional, which is then normalised using the $R_{200,\rm mean}$ of the host cluster.